 If possible, choose a facility that specializes in mammograms.

-While you can certainly get a high-quality mammogram at a general imaging facility, you will likely find the experience more comfortable and efficient at a facility that specializes in mammograms or in women’s health.
-The atmosphere tends to be more pleasant and reassuring, and the mammogram process itself quicker and easier, for women in this type of setting.
+While you can certainly get a high-quality mammogram at a general imaging facility, you will likely find the experience more comfortable and efficient at a facility specializing in mammograms or women’s health.
+The atmosphere tends to be more pleasant and reassuring, and the mammogram process is quicker and easier for women in this setting.

-Whatever facility you choose for your first mammogram you should try to stay with for all future screenings.
+Whatever facility you choose for your first mammogram, you should stay with for all future screenings.
 This will help keep your images and records consistent and be more easily compared and evaluated from year to year.

 There are a few things you shouldn’t wear to a mammogram.

-Your facility will provide a list of what is best to wear and what to avoid for your appointment, but being aware of it beforehand can help you feel more prepared.
-The main thing to avoid wearing will be deodorants, antiperspirants, lotions, or any type of fragrance on your upper body.
+Your facility will provide a list of what is best to wear and what to avoid for your appointment, but knowing it beforehand can help you feel more prepared.
+The main thing to avoid wearing will be deodorants, antiperspirants, lotions, or any fragrance on your upper body.
 These substances can appear as white spots on your X-ray and obscure the image.

-While not strictly necessary, you may want to also avoid wearing any jewelry, accessories, or a one-piece outfit (dress, romper, etc.) to your screening.
-This will just help to streamline the process when you arrive.
+While not strictly necessary, you should avoid wearing jewelry, accessories, or a one-piece outfit (dress, romper, etc.) to your screening.
+This will help to streamline the process when you arrive.

 Share any important medical information with your technologist.

 Remember—your technologist is there to help.
-Don’t be afraid to ask questions, voice concerns, or inform them of anything you think may affect your test, even if you’re not sure.
+Don’t be afraid to ask questions, voice concerns, or inform them of anything that may affect your test, even if you’re unsure.

 It’s okay to be nervous—but you have nothing to worry about.

-Your first mammogram can be intimidating, but keep in mind that it is both an important and a routine procedure for your health and wellness.
+Your first mammogram can be intimidating, but remember it is an important and routine procedure for your health and wellness.
 The entire process only takes about 20-30 minutes.
-It is normal to experience discomfort and/or mild pain during the screening, so if you do, don’t feel concerned that it means something is wrong.
+It is normal to experience discomfort or mild pain during the screening, so if you do, don’t feel concerned that it means something is wrong.

 Another thing to keep in mind after you’ve completed your mammogram is that most abnormal findings are not cancer.
 It is not uncommon to be called in for follow-up imaging.
 This is usually just a precautionary measure taken if your original X-ray comes back a little unclear or your image shows a common abnormality, such as a benign cyst or dense tissue.

-Every women’s health service we provide at South Avenue Women’s Services is completed with care, compassion, and confidentiality.
-When you schedule a mammogram with our specialists, our professionals will do everything in their power to make you feel safe, comfortable, and reassured before, during, and after we have gotten your results.
+Every women’s health service at South Avenue Women’s Services is completed with care, compassion, and confidentiality.
+When you schedule a mammogram with our specialists, our professionals will do everything possible to make you feel safe, comfortable, and reassured before, during, and after we have gotten your results.